Skip to Content

 Could MESOMARK SMRP Blood Testing Detect Mesothelioma Early?

 According to some researchers, SMRP blood testing can do more than monitor mesothelioma.
-Some say SMRP testing has potential for detecting mesothelioma in high-risk, asbestos-exposed individuals.
+Some say SMRP testing has potential for diagnosing mesothelioma in high-risk, asbestos-exposed individuals.
 Individuals who have held asbestos-related jobs may fall into this category.

 Past SMRP studies may contribute to the researchers’ opinion on its potential.
 One long-term study took multiple SMRP readings over time.
 Tests showed elevated SMRP levels in patients who later developed mesothelioma.
 The elevated SMRP levels appeared one to five years before mesothelioma diagnosis.